swl10/pyslet/README.rst

 documentation or the CHANGES.rst file in the distribution package.

 ..  _flake8: https://pypi.python.org/pypi/flake8

+Once Pyslet works under Python 3 I will start work on updating the existing OData package to support OData versions 3 and 4.

 I also write about Pyslet on my blog: http://swl10.blogspot.co.uk/search/label/Pyslet